 Whether you are a multi-hyphenate parent, stay-home parent, mother, or father, all parents will experience parental stress.
 Reassuringly, most respondents still enjoy being with their children and are happy and satisfied parents.

 This implies that their parental stress is not from having to spend time on their children and that such family time or parent-child bonding actually brings joy to parents.

 Spouses should also remember to have their “couple time” where they communicate about their feelings, expectations and tips about parenting.
 This is crucial to help both parents hone their parenting skills and effectively parent as a team, thereby reducing parental stress in the long run.

 Ms. Jayne Ong, one of the organisers, said “Most parents in Singapore get caught up with their fast-paced life and neglect having conversations about parenting with their spouses.
 This can lead to issues like unspoken expectations being piled-up or one parent suffering in silence.
 We hope that parents will always be intentional in their conversations as they parent as a team.”

 The campaign For Love’s Sake is launched by four students from Wee Kim Wee School of Communication and Information, Nanyang Technological University.
 The team adapted Berry and Jones’ parental stress scale and conducted the survey from 21 February to 8 March.
-A total of 220 responses were collected from married Singaporean parents across various ages and family backgrounds.
+A total of 220 responses were collected from married Singaporean parents of various ages and family backgrounds.